-Trustees are expected to have experience (and, in some cases, qualifications) which enable them to directly support and scrutinise the three pillars of Trust activity - education, finance and business operations.
+Directors are expected to have experience (and, in some cases, qualifications) which enable them to directly support and scrutinise the three pillars of Trust activity - education, finance and business operations.
 It is important that the Board as a whole has an appropriate breadth of skill across these areas.

-In common with all those involved in our governance, Trustees must espouse the values of the Trust, commit themselves to working in accordance with the Nolan Principles and our statement of Ethical Leadership and agree to abide by the Code of Conduct.
+In common with all those involved in our governance, Directors must espouse the values of the Trust, commit themselves to working in accordance with the Nolan Principles and our statement of Ethical Leadership and agree to abide by the Code of Conduct.

-They must also maintain a sufficiently deep understanding of the Trust's Articles of Association and Master Funding Agreement as well as the DfE's Academies Trust Handbook and Governance Handbook to enable them to fulfil their legal duties in regard to both company and charity law.
+They must also maintain a sufficiently deep understanding of the Trust's Articles and Funding Agreements as well as the DfE's Academy Trust Handbook and Governance Handbook to enable them to fulfil their legal duties in regard to both company and charity law.